 In compliance with WIOA, all states have a statewide workforce development board or council.
 However, some states have gone beyond the requirements in federal policy to expand the board’s membership to include additional members within the education system, such as state superintendents of education and chancellors of postsecondary institutions.
 Additionally, some states have developed policies that expand the responsibilities or charges of the board to include explicit connections to education in both K-12 and postsecondary settings.
-This comparison identifies each state’s workforce board and council, education representatives and entities identified in state policy that are required members of the board or council and additional charges of the board outlined in state policy that connect education and workforce development.
+This comparison identifies each state’s workforce board and council, education representatives and entities identified in state policy that are required members of the board or council and indicates if there are additional charges of the board outlined in state policy that connect education and workforce development.

 - What is the state workforce board or council?